murphya14/Simon-game/Testing.md

 1. Received feedback from students, friends and family who viewed the game on different devices. _ There was a problem with the sequence gap time for both playerSequence and computerSequence.
 This was rectified by using timing intervals._
 2. Used Chrome Developer tools to get appropriate placing and design.
+3. The Game cannot be played on mobile and this was rectifed using a pop-up that asked the User to play on a bigger screen.